What is the legal definition of domestic violence in Kentucky?

 This section defines domestic violence for the purposes of getting a protective order.
 Kentucky law defines “domestic violence and abuse” as the occurrence of one or more of the following acts between “family members” or “members of an unmarried couple:”

-- putting someone in fear of immediate physical injury, serious physical injury, sexual abuse, or assault.1
+- putting you in fear of immediate physical injury, serious physical injury, sexual abuse, strangulation, or assault;

 - committing cruelty to animals in the 1st or 2nd degree;

 - committing sexual crimes against an animal; or